What is sensitive skin?

 Another way of approaching this is to choose your products carefully.
 For example, when it comes to exfoliation, rather than using various AHAs and BHAs, use BOA Exfoliant.
 It is an excellent way of exfoliating your skin as the product is naturally derived, gentle, non-abrasive and has no reactive ingredients.
 The product is designed so that it works when you have dead skin cells present and stops working as soon as the dead skins are gone.
 Unlike other exfoliants, BOA exfoliant’s visual signal tells you if you are exfoliating so it is the best way to prevent over-exfoliation of your sensitive skin.

 WANT TO TRY BOA?
-We are giving readers 15% OFF.
-Use code 'SELFLOVE' at checkout.
 We are so confident you'll love BOA, all purchases are eligible for our 30-day money-back guarantee.